DIM Weight Calculator — UPS, FedEx, DHL & Canada Post

 Dimensional weight (DIM weight) is a pricing technique used by carriers.
 It calculates a theoretical weight based on package volume, ensuring large but light packages are charged fairly.

-Multiply Length × Width × Height, then divide by the carrier's DIM divisor (139 for UPS/FedEx in inches, 5000 for DHL in centimeters).
+Multiply Length × Width × Height, then divide by the applicable DIM divisor.
+This calculator uses 139 for UPS Daily Rates and FedEx in inches, and 5000 for DHL in centimeters.

 If your package is large relative to its weight, the DIM weight exceeds actual weight.
 Carriers charge the higher of the two.